khoirulmuzakka/Dijet-FASTNLO/v1.4/release14/ReadMe.txt

       cd $HOME/fastnlo
       ln -s /share/lhapdf/PDFsets/ pdfpath

-  - edit the "Makefile" to set the two paths to LHAPDF and CERNLIB e.g.
+  - edit the "Makefile" such that it picks up LHAPDF
-    LHAPDF=/usr/local/lib
-    CERNLIB=/cern/pro/lib

     and delete the filenames for the scenarios for which you have not downloaded the code